goodhamgupta/blog/_posts/2020-05-06-longformer.md

 ### CUDA Kernels
 - One of the important and interesting contributions of this paper is the implementation of matrix multiplication via CUDA kernels.
-- In dilated sliding window, the matrix formed is called a **band matrix** i.e there are diagonal bands of indices that have values and the other values are 0.
+- In the dilated sliding window, the matrix formed is called a **band matrix** i.e there are diagonal bands of indices that have values and the other values are 0.
 - Implementing matrix operations for band matrices using native for loops and via frameworks is not easy and optimized.
 - The authors have provided custom CUDA kernels implemented using [TVM](https://github.com/apache/incubator-tvm) for this banded matrix operations.
 - As demonstrated in the image below, the custom CUDA kernels have a significant impact on the time and memory consumption of the model.
-The kernels and implementation for the longformer is available [here](https://github.com/allenai/longformer).
+The kernels and implementation for the longformer are available [here](https://github.com/allenai/longformer).
 ![Performance]({{site.baseurl}}/images/longformer/performance.png)
 <center><b>LongFormer Performance</b></center>

 # Autoregressive Language Modelling

-- Estimate the probability of a token given it's previous tokens/characters in a input sequence.
+- Estimate the probability of a token given its previous tokens/characters in an input sequence.
-- It is a fundamental task in natural language and all prevous work use this task as their primary evaluation measure.
+- It is a fundamental task in natural language and all previous work use this task as their primary evaluation measure.

 ## Attention Pattern
 - In multi-head attention, each head computes a different score.